 You may not be aware you have spondylolisthesis, and if you’re not experiencing any symptoms then you don’t need to worry.
-However, if you have any form of low back pain, it’s worthwhile to get an accurate diagnosis from the team at Tarpon Interventional Pain & Spine Care, with offices in West Plano, North Plano, and Addison, Texas.
+However, if you have any form of low back pain, it’s worthwhile to get an accurate diagnosis from the team at Tarpon Interventional Pain & Spine Care, with offices in West Plano and North Plano, Texas.
 The specialist physical medicine doctors on staff can diagnose the cause of your pain and provide effective treatment options.
 To learn more, schedule an appointment online or by phone today.

 Spondylolisthesis involves the slippage of vertebrae, most often in the base of your spine.
 Your vertebrae support your body and enable you to move, but age or injury can cause vertebrae in your low back to shift out of place.

 In many cases, spondylolisthesis doesn’t cause symptoms at all, and in patients who are experiencing symptoms, pain management and physical therapies resolve the problem.
 Spondylolisthesis can sometimes lead to spinal stenosis, a narrowing of the spinal canal.

 Spondylolisthesis may be due to the effects of aging or be caused by trauma to your lower back.
 Facet joints in your spine that start to deteriorate with age are the most common cause of degenerative spondylolisthesis, but in rare cases, spondylolysis, a stress fracture in a vertebra, can cause isthmic spondylolisthesis.

 The spondylolisthesis symptoms you experience vary according to the degree of slippage, and whether the vertebra is pressing against nerves or other tissues.
 Many people with spondylolisthesis have no symptoms, but when symptoms are present they may include:

 You may find your symptoms worsen if you stand up or walk for some time, but they often improve when you sit down or bend forward, as this takes pressure off your spinal cord.